WordPress/openverse/py_packages/openverse-attribution/README.md

-# ov-attribution
+# openverse-attribution

-`ov-attribution` is a Python library that provides utilities related to open licenses, tools, and attribution.
+`openverse-attribution` is a Python library that provides utilities related to open licenses, tools, and attribution.

 This library is a part of the Openverse project.
 For more information, refer to the